jaanga/gubgub/README.md

 Issues
 --------------------------------------------------------------------------------

+* 2016-10-30 ~ Open README with link: loads user and overwrites README
 * 2016-10-30 ~ USR: failing on reloads.
 Need to add valaes with actual login
 * 2016-10-29 ~ COR?
 Duplicates in title.document
 * 2016-10-29 ~ Double loads at times